syslogic/cloudbuild-android/README.md

 # How to use it?

  - Import to [Cloud Source Repositories](https://source.cloud.google.com/repo/new) and setup a build-trigger there.
- - And can also connect GitHub as an external repository:
+ - One can also connect GitHub as an external repository:
 ![Screenshot 01](https://github.com/syslogic/cloudbuild-android-builder/raw/master/screenshots/screenshot_01.png)

-- After having build it, a new container should show up below `gcr.io/$PROJECT_ID/cloudbuild/android-builder`.
+- After having build once, a new container should show up below `gcr.io/$PROJECT_ID/cloudbuild/android-builder`.
  - The container should then be referenced in another Android project's source repository's `cloudbuild.yaml`.

 For example (yet untested):